 “My whole family still lives in the Coachella Valley.
 Driving by the stadium, I point it out to my son every time,” Dolan said.
 “He remembers he was 4 or 5 at the time.
 I would take him around on the carts and we cruised around and checked out the construction as it was going up.
 Now when we drive past it, I’m pointing out ‘There’s daddy’s stadium again.’
 It’s fun.”

-With the Annual ‘Orchids & Onions’ application process having just closed, it is with great pleasure that we announce that three of our recently completed projects have been nominated for Orchid Awards.
+With the Annual ‘Orchids & Onions’ application process has just closed, it is with great pleasure that we announce that three of our recently completed projects have been nominated for Orchid Awards.
 The voting process for these awards will take place over the next couple of months, which will include a People’s Choice Award, where we will have an opportunity to voice our support for our projects.
 We will keep you posted for further updates on when the voting period will begin!